Music/Lyrics: Anastasio/The Dude of Life

-"Suzy Grenberg" 2/25/93 - Miami Beach, FL
+"Suzy Greenberg" – 2/25/93 - Miami Beach, FL

-Most versions do not vary much musically – often, versions are worth hearing for Fishman’s vocal antics in the song’s breaks (particularly after the “neurologist” lyric).
-Still, see 11/13/96, 9/14/00 (Live Phish 03), 12/28/03, 6/17/04 (Live in Brooklyn) and 8/7/10 for strong, experimental, jam-laden “Suzys.”
-Also check out 12/6/96 (Vegas 96), for all the stage spectacle Vegas has to offer.
-And no Phish collection is complete without at least one horn-augmented “Suzy Greenberg,” as many fans feel that it was the song that benefited most from the 1991 and 1994 Horns Tours.
-Another version that benefitted from the addition of both horns and backup singers is the monster "Suzy" from the Halloween show at Festival 8 (featured in the Phish 3D movie) that was lauded by many fans as the best ever.
-Finally, check out the version offered by Son Seals and Rebecca’s Statue on Mockingbird’s Sharin’ in the GrooveCD.
+No tour through the history of “Suzy” is complete without at least one horn-augmented version, as many fans feel that it was the song that benefited most from the 1991 and 1994 horns tours: 7/12/91 (LivePhish 19) and 12/3/94 Davis, CA should do the trick.
+Another version that benefitted from the addition of both horns and backup singers is the monster "Suzy" from the Halloween show at Festival 8 (featured in the Phish 3D movie) that was lauded by many fans at the time as the best ever.
+Of more recent vintage, don’t miss the 8/29/14 Dick’s offering with Jennifer Hartswick on trumpet and Natalie Cressman on trombone.
+Finally, check out the cover offered by Son Seals and Rebecca’s Statue on Mockingbird’s Sharin’ in the Groove CD.